mikro-orm/mikro-orm/docs/docs/cascading.md

 sidebar_label: Cascading
 ---

+> From v4.2, cascade merging is no longer configurable (and is kept enabled for all relations).

 When persisting or removing entity, all your references are by default cascade persisted.
 This means that by persisting any entity, ORM will automatically persist all of its associations.